silverstripe/cwp/docs/en/how-tos/caching.md

 		Header set Cache-Control "max-age=900, public" env=!NO_CACHE
 	</IfModule>

-## Incapsula Options
+## Configuraton via Incapsula

-If you opt for the Premium Managed Service you will have an additional way to control the cache through your own Incapsula web-based dashboard.
+If you opted for the Premium Managed Service you will have an additional way to control the cache through your own Incapsula web-based dashboard.
 Please see the [Site performance settings](https://incapsula.zendesk.com/hc/en-us/articles/200627760-Site-performance-settings) in the Incapsula docs for more information.

-The most important setting here is the "Caching mode".
-By default all sites are configured as **Static only**.
-This will cache content *mostly* according to the caching headers supplied by the webserver.
-There are some RFC-violating exceptions to the behaviour though - one of them is if there is any "Vary" header present other than "Accept-Encoding", the resource will not be cached at all.
-The "Static only" setting can be considered a safe default.

-The **Static+dynamic** mode will trigger a proprietary algorithm that will try to cache also the content that the instance claims is non-cacheable.
-We are still testing this feature, so if you wish to use this mode we can only repeat Incapsula's assertion that this mode uses a learning algorithm to work out if the content is user-specific or not (see the Content Security chapter for potential dangers).
-This setting is potentially dangerous, unless the site is completely public information, or exceptions have been set.

-The **Aggressive** mode will disregard headers completely and cache all responses for the specified period of time.
-This option should not be enabled on a site that serves any user-specific or confidential content (again, see Content Security chapter).
-This setting is dangerous unless the site is completely public information, or tightly controlled list of exceptions is in place.
-See the [Site performance settings](https://incapsula.zendesk.com/hc/en-us/articles/200627760-Site-performance-settings) for how to set exceptions.
+By default Incapsula is configured to be in __Static only__ mode, with "Comply with Vary: User-Agent" enabled.
+This safe default allows you to use all of the techniques described in the "Configuration via Headers" section above: _Static only_ makes sure the _Cache-Control_ header is respected and "Comply with Vary: User-Agent" makes Incapsula respect the "Vary" header.

+On CWP the _Static+Dynamic_ mode was not observed to be any different from the _Static only_ mode.
+The timeout settable on _Static+Dynamic_  will always be overriden by the "max-age" directive provided by the backend.

+### Potentially dangerous settings

+We do not recommend switching the mode to __Aggressive__ nor disabling "Comply with Vary: User-Agent".
+These put you at a risk of leaking user-specific or confidential data and should only be considered for sites without varying content.
+The reasons are explained in the "Content Security" chapter.

+You should not change these if any of the following is true:

+- you are actively using `secureassets` module
+- sections of your publicly-accessible site are protected by BasicAuth
+- your site is protected by a non-Incapsula IP whitelist (i.e. the one you request via Service Desk)
+- … and many more.
+See "Varying content" chapter for more details.

+If your site is completely public information, or you endeavour to maintain a tightly controlled list of Incapsula exceptions, you can change these __at your own risk__.

+### *.cwp.govt.nz domain

 Your Incapsula dashboard only controls handling of the responses from the publicly accessible domain.
 Content under "*.cwp.govt.nz" will not be affected by your changes - this conveniently includes the CMS admin area for the live site which shouldn't be retained in the cache.

-You would need to reconsider your configuration if you ever decide to serve the CMS admin area from your public domain.
+You would need to reconsider your configuration if you ever decide to serve the "admin" or "Security" area from your public domain.

 ### FAQ